wumpus/pandas-appender/README.md

 dataframe, you're supposed to make multiple dataframes and `pd.concat()` them instead.

+Also, Pandas deprecated `dataframe.append()` in version 1.4 and intends to remove it in 2.0.

 So... helper function?
 Pandas doesn't have one.
 Roll your own?
-OK then.
-Here's that helper function.
+Ugh.
+OK then: here's that helper function.
 It can append around 1 million very small rows per cpu-second.
 It has a modest additional memory usage of around 5 megabytes, dynamically growing with the number of rows appended.

 ## Install